Last Updated: October 2022

 When you take your car into the dealership for a warranty repair, make sure that your service advisor accurately records you complaint on the repair order, and make sure that you do not leave the dealership without a copy of the repair order.
 In addition, when you pick your vehicle up after the repair has been performed, look at the repair invoice and make sure that it actually states what was repaired.
 Do not sign the repair order until you have read it and it matches up with what your service advisor told you.

 What’s the Most Common Vehicle Defect Resulting in a Lemon Law Case?

 The majority of our lemon law cases have involved faulty transmissions and engines, with the greatest number of cases being among Ford and GM owners.
 With each make and model, the defect may vary slightly, but overall, the main problems have been:

 - Activation of the “Transmission Overheat” warning light

 - Activation of the “Check Engine” warning light

 Related Ford Articles:

 Our Firm Charges Nothing to Our Clients

-Do not sign a retainer agreement that gives your attorney YOUR money!
+Do not sign a retainer agreement that gives an attorney YOUR money!